marcusoftnet/marcusoftnet.github.io/_posts/2012-05-09-agile-is-good-for-business-part-i.md

 ---
 layout: post
-title: Fixed price is bad for you - agile for non-techies part I
+title: Fixed price is bad for you  - Agile for non-techies part I
 date: '2012-05-09T10:36:00.001+02:00'
 author: Marcus Hammarberg
 tags: